Faisal bin Sultan Al Qassimi: Military career

 In 1969, Sheikh Faisal left the TOS to join Sheikh Zayed bin Sultan Al Nahyan, then-ruler of Abu Dhabi.
 He was appointed the Chairman of the Ruler's Representative in the Eastern Region's diwan and Chief of the Court.
-Sheikh Zayed's representative in the Eastern region was his son Sheikh Khalifa bin Zayed, current president of the UAE.
+Sheikh Zayed's representative in the Eastern region was his son Sheikh Khalifa bin Zayed, former president of the UAE.
 Sheikh Faisal moved to Abu Dhabi with Sheikh Khalifa after the latter was declared as Crown Prince and Deputy Supreme Commander of the Armed Forces.
 After their arrival to Abu Dhabi in 1971, Sheikh Faisal was appointed the Under Secretary of the Ministry of Defence.
-A year later he was appointed the Chief of staff of the Abu Dhabi Defence Force (ADDF).
+A year later, he was appointed the Chief of staff of the Abu Dhabi Defence Force (ADDF).

 He served briefly as the Chairman of the Arab Organization for Industrialization (AOI) during 1973-1974 after Ashraf Marwan; hence, making him the first non-Egyptian to head the organization.